picoos/legacy/ports/x86w32/readme.txt

     5. Type "make PORT=x86w32 COMPILER=GCC"
        If this does not work properly:
-       Make sure that the call to "make" realy executes the GNU-make you have installed in step 2.
+       Make sure that the call to "make" really executes the GNU-make you have installed in step 2.
 You may need to change the order in the search-path of your MS Windows installation.